-Virtual visitation is quickly becoming a popular method for parents to interact with their children on a daily basis when involved in a child custody arrangement.
-What exactly is virtual visitation and does it provide any benefits to the parent-child relationship?
+Virtual visitation is quickly becoming a popular method for parents.
+In particular, it allows them to interact with their children on a daily basis when involved in a child custody arrangement.
+So, what exactly is it and does it provide any benefits to the parent-child relationship?
 We will answer those two questions in today’s post.

-Virtual visitation is defined as the use of digital programs and devices to communicate with others involved in a child custody agreement.
-For example, a father might video chat with a child prior to bedtime or after school.
+Virtual visitation is the use of digital programs and devices to communicate with others involved in a child custody agreement.
+For example, a father might video chat with a child before bedtime or after school.
 Or, a mother might send emails back and forth to a child during weekends where the child is with the other parent.

 Virtual visitation offers a handful of benefits for the parent-child relationship.
 These benefits include the following: